techoli/techoli/README.md

 ---------------------------------
  A Smart Software Developer
 ----------------------------------
 Okoli is a Javascript developer who picks special interest in creating new generation responsive web Applications using technologies/tools such Javascript(Reactjs,Nodejs), Mongo DB, Express.
-I currently work as a software engineer/product manager in Huawei where i over see developement and deployment of software solutions which helps streamline operation cost and increase productivity.
+I currently work as a software engineer/product manager in Huawei where i oversee developement and deployment of software solutions which helps streamline operation cost and increase productivity.
 <p/>
 <br>